 Other provisions in the Act give a range of entities relief from both statutory obligations, and obligations in their constitutions and other rules, that would be impossible, burdensome and/or impracticable to fulfil owing to the effects of COVID-19.

-Registrars and Ministers have been given the power to grant exemptions from certain statutory obligations (such as calling or holding meetings and auditing, assurance, or financial reporting or review requirements).
+Registrars and Ministers have been given the power to grant entities, or classes of entities, exemptions from certain statutory obligations (such as calling or holding meetings and auditing, assurance, or financial reporting or review requirements).
+Read the full story

 Additional changes to insolvency law

 Other amendments to insolvency law are included in the Act.

 Bringing forward an insolvency-related reform under the voidable transactions regime to reduce the period of vulnerability from 2 years to 6 months, where the debtor company and the creditor are unrelated parties.